gecBurton/csv-manifesto/README.md

 * [rfc4180](https://datatracker.ietf.org/doc/html/rfc4180) This is the most common definition it is recommended by the [UK government](https://www.gov.uk/government/publications/recommended-open-standards-for-government/tabular-data-standard) amongst others.
-Its principle problem is that it is still far too ambiguous to be useful.
+Its principle problem is that it is still too ambiguous to be useful.

-* [CSV on the Web](https://www.w3.org/TR/tabular-data-primer/) far far far too complicated!
+* [CSV on the Web](https://www.w3.org/TR/tabular-data-primer/) far far too complicated!

 * [webcsv](https://eaglebush.github.io/webcsv/) this allows for more or less any CSV standard but requires that the standard is defined in a separate schema.
 Whilst this works it seems